 What is the Full form of UML?

 The full form of UML is the Unified Modeling Language.
-It is a visual modelling language in the sector of computer science which is common in terms of consistency.
-It makes it possible to use an excellent means of visualizing a system’s blueprint.
-It is expected to use for software-based systems, business modelling, and associated operations for analysis, design & execution.
+It is a visual modelling language in the sector of computer science.
+It is an excellent means of visualizing a system’s blueprint.
+It is used in software-based systems, business modelling, and associated operations for analysis, design & execution.

 A brief history of UML

-- The OMG (Object Management Group (OMG) created UML as a standard in 1997.
+- The Object Management Group (OMG) created UML as a standard in 1997.

 - It was developed and issued by the ISO (International Organization for Standardization) in 2005 as an authorized ISO standard.